margaret-oberc/StockNewsSentimentAnalyzer/README.md

 This Python project analyzes stock news articles to provide sentiment scores and categorize financial reports.
 It automates fetching news for a list of stock tickers, running sentiment analysis using a fine-tuned OpenAI model, and storing the results in a MySQL database.

 ## Features
-- **Stock News Fetching**: Fetches stock news articles for a set of stock tickers.
+- **Stock News Fetching**: Fetches stock news articles for a set of stock tickers using RSS feed.
 - **Sentiment Analysis**: Uses a fine-tuned OpenAI model for sentiment analysis.
 - **Database Storage**: Stores the sentiment analysis results in a MySQL database.
 - **Price Analysis**: Correlates stock price movements with sentiment scores using regression models.